AxoLabs/BEE2-Axos-Packages/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### BEEMod version
-Provide the version of the BEE app and the packages, as well as if it was downloaded from this repo, or somewhere else.
+Provide the version of the BEE app and the packages.

 ### UCP version
-State the version of the UCP the issue is related to.
+State the version of the UCP the issue is related to, as well as if it was downloaded from here, or somewhere else.

 ### Describe the bug
 A clear and concise description of the bug.
 If you think it may be of use, try to provide screenshots and videos.